 Associates are bound by any non-compete and non-disclosure agreements they may have entered into while employed by the Company.
-Work generated by the Associate during his or her employment with the Company is considered the Company's property.
+Work generated by the Associate during his or her employment with the Company is considered proprietary.
 As such, Associates are prohibited from tampering with or transferring any proprietary data and information for their use outside the Company while employed and thereafter.